 Construction downtime is the most common cause of profit loss for both vendors and clients.

 Indeed, not only can the project come to a sudden stall as a result, but site managers can find it challenging to secure the resources, agreements, and budget on time to move the construction forward.
-Indeed, more often than not, unexpected obstacles can affect planning and postpone scheduling, which leads to expensive downtime.
+More often than not, unexpected obstacles, such as workplace accidents, can affect planning and postpone scheduling which leads to expensive downtime.
+Hiring a professional safety consultant such as those at Menotti Enterprise will help you avoid putting your project on hold.
+If you have the resources available, you should also look at hiring a competent project manager.

 #1.
 Not planning for the right equipment or resource